Hong Kong braces for influx of "Dragon Babies"

 Private and public hospitals are adding facilities and adjusting fees in the face of rising numbers, with some wards renovating to accommodate more patients in the coming year.

-Some private hospitals have raised prices for mainland mothers to as high as HK$58,000 ($7,500) for a natural birth in a standard room of four to 14 beds, while Hong Kong charges non-residents HK$39,000 for a pre-booking at a public hospital.
+Some private hospitals have raised prices for mainland mothers to as high as HK$58,000 for a natural birth in a standard room of four to 14 beds, while Hong Kong charges non-residents HK$39,000 for a pre-booking at a public hospital.
+(US$ = 7.7616 Hong Kong dollars)